-Welcome to Day 5 of my Crafty Christmas series!
+Welcome to Day 5 of my 12 Days of Holiday Crafting series!
 Today is all about spreading Christmas cheer and kindness this holiday season.
 With the hustle and bustle that comes with this time of year, it’s easy to forget about some of the most important things – spreading kindness to those near and dear!

 I created this Christmas Advent Calendar as a fun way for our family to focus on some of the ways we can spread kindness this holiday season.
 I decided to make a huge heart out of paper with numbered flaps that we can lift each day to reveal an activity to focus on.

 Filling the calendar was a lot of fun.
-I found so many great ideas online by looking up Random Acts of Kindness Advent Calendars.
-I also incorporated a couple of the service projects and traditions we like to do each year.
+I found so many great ideas online and I also incorporated a couple of the service projects and traditions we like to do each year.
 My hope is that this calendar will help prioritize those little things and keep them from getting lost in the busyness of the season!

 You’ll find the tutorial for how to create this heart shaped Advent Calendar below.
 I used the paper collection, Merry Little Christmas by Pebbles, but you could use any holiday-themed paper or colored construction paper.
 If you need ideas on what to include in your calendar, head to Pinterest and do a quick search for Random Acts of Kindness Advent Calendar and you will find so many wonderful ideas! :)

 Supplies Needed for DIY Kindness Advent Calendar: